 Overnight: Ninh Binh | Breakfast, Lunch, Dinner

 Ninh Binh – Halong Bay.
-After breakfast we bid farewell to Ninh Binh and drive to spectacular Halong Bay, where karst island peaks dappled with lush vegetation rise from the pristine emerald coloured waters.
+After breakfast we bid farewell to Ninh Binh and drive to spectacular Halong Bay, where karst island peaks dappled with lush vegetation rise from the pristine emerald colored waters.
 We explore this beautiful UNESCO World Heritage Site on an overnight junk boat cruise.

 Junk boats are based on a traditional design, combining oriental style with modern luxury.
 On board you can soak up the panoramic views from the sundeck as the boat gently plies its course.
 This afternoon we visit Trinh Nu Cave, one of the finest caves in Halong Bay, covering an area of 2,000m² with a stunning array of stalactites and stalagmites.
 There's also the opportunity to go kayaking and enjoy a refreshing swim.